Abid Ali Akbar

-Abid Ali Akbar is a Pakistani tennis player.
+Mohammad Abid Ali Khan Akbar (born 22 July 1990) is a Pakistani tennis player.
+He has a career-high ATP singles ranking of No. 1,368 achieved on 3 October 2016 and a doubles ranking of No. 1,484 achieved on 18 May 2026.

 Abid received his education from the University of Idaho.

-He has won two national titles in singles and eight in doubles.
+He has won one professional ITF doubles tournament in 2026 in Islamabad, and two national titles in singles and eight in doubles.
 He is currently studying at the University of Reno.